airsonic/airsonic-docs/install/war_tomcat.md

 sudo systemctl start tomcat8.service
 ```

-> Note that it may take ~30 seconds after the service restarts for Tomcat to fully deploy the app.
+> **NOTE**: it may take ~30 seconds after the service restarts for Tomcat to fully deploy the app.
 You can monitor /var/log/tomcat8/catalina.out for the following message:
 ```
 INFO: Deployment of web application archive /var/lib/tomcat8/webapps/airsonic.war has finished in 46,192 ms
 ```